decentraland/old-documentation/_posts/development-guide/2018-02-24-network-connections.md

   - **headers**: Additional headers to include in the request.
 Headers related to the signature are added automatically.
   - **redirect**: Redirect strategy ('follow' | 'error' | 'manual')
   - **responseBodyType**: Specify if the body of the response is 'text' or 'json'
+  - **timeout**: How long to wait for a response before the request fails.
+By default 30000 milliseconds (30 seconds).

 ```ts
 executeTask(async () => {